 Request

-HH24.
+HH29.
 Teeth Options

 Due to patient feedback, reword “+/- fillings” to “with or without fillings”.
 Add wire retainer to the options.

-Updated to Standard Pre-Op March 2022
+Updated on the Standard Pre-Op form in March 2022

 Request

-HH25.
-Open Mouth
+HH30.
+Open Mouth (multiple)

 Ask patients if they can open their mouth fully.
+Either as a single question like above.

 Example: Do you have any limitation with opening your mouth fully?
 If yes is selected, a please provide details box will pop up